koalacoding/yoBlog/README.md

 * Delete all JS "getScript" and include all the scripts to load in index.html.
 * Add bruteforce and flood protections to user's input to database.
 * To fix : when clicking on buttons two times fast, it will perform its action x2.
-* When the user modifies a post, he should see its initial title and content shown.
 * If the user modifies a post, the post informations should automatically update in the view's list.